 We’ve analysed network-wide rates to highlight the key patterns impacting publishers in 2016 using request CPM.
 Request CPM is a great metric to monitoring overall performance as it takes into account both the amount paid for each impression and the number of impressions that go unsold.

-Pulling data across the DoubleClick network globally, we analysed each day’s average request CPM in 2016 as a percentage of the highest performing day.
+Gathering 12 months’ worth of data across the DoubleClick network globally, we analysed each day’s average request CPM in 2016 as a percentage of the highest performing day.

 The quarterly CPM drop